arzwa/MultilocusIsland/docs/draft-hapdip2.md

 # Results

-The results section is organized as follows: we first analyze the deterministic locus system, contrasting the predicted barrier effect with the single locus model and examining the effects of dominance, neglecting drift and heterogeneity of selective effects across the barrier.
+The results section is organized as follows: we start with an analysis of the deterministic multilocus system, contrasting the predicted barrier effect with the single locus model and examining the effects of dominance, neglecting drift and heterogeneity of selective effects across the barrier.
 We next consider the effects of genetic drift and show how we can accurately predict equilibrium allele frequency distributions for multilocus systems with arbitrary dominance and haploid selection.